lenewsad/IntuneEDU/IntuneEDU/core-concepts.md

 Intune for Education tries to simplify certain complex tasks that you do to manage educational devices.
 There are certain concepts that may not be easily apparent; the purpose of this page is to help clarify these for you.

-## How is Intune for Education different from Microsoft Intune?
-Intune for Education is designed to meet the specific needs of schools and school districts.
-Intune for Education currently lets you manage Windows 10 devices with MDM capabilities, with a selection of all policies available in Intune.
-Intune for enterprises can manage additional platforms, such as iOS and Android, and can access a [different set of these rules](https://docs.microsoft.com/intune-azure) than Intune for Education.

-> [!NOTE]
-> You are also able to [access the full set of Intune management controls](https://docs.microsoft.com/intune-azure) as part of your access to Intune for Education.

 ## What are tenants?